cssconf/2013.cssconf.eu/_posts/2013-08-27-things-to-do-in-berlin.md

 <h3 class="h3">Lunch spots</h3>

 <p>
-  For some “proper” dinner after a long day in town, try one of these locations:
+  For a proper meal after a long day in town, try one of these locations:
 </p>

 <ul class="list-post">